 Rental Income Tax Forms for Property Owner, Partnership or LLC

-If this is your first time filing rental income taxes or if there has been a recent change in the ownership structure of your rental properties, you may have a number of questions on the types of forms you need to remit to the IRS.
+If this is your first time filing rental income taxes or if there has been a recent change in the ownership structure of your rental properties, you may have a number of questions about the types of forms you need to remit to the IRS.
 It’s always best to consult a tax professional or to hire an accountant if you are unsure of how to proceed.
-But if you’re a courageous DIY landlord, here is a quick guide on how to treat income tax filing based upon your situation.
+But if you’re a courageous DIY indie landlord, here is a quick guide on how to treat income tax filing based upon your situation.
 (And in between, simplify tax time by tracking all your income and expenses in Pendo.)

 * Individual Owners of Rental Properties